iopsystems/rezolus/CONTRIBUTING.md

 We follow the [GitHub Flow Workflow](https://guides.github.com/introduction/flow/)

 1. Fork the project
-1. Check out the `master` branch
+1. Check out the `main` branch
 1. Create a feature branch
 1. Write code and tests for your change
-1. From your branch, make a pull request against `twitter/rezolus/master`
+1. From your branch, make a pull request against `iopsystems/rezolus`
 1. Work with repo maintainers to get your change reviewed
-1. Wait for your change to be pulled into `twitter/rezolus/master`
+1. Wait for your change to be pulled into `iopsystems/rezolus`
 1. Delete your feature branch

 ## Testing